GluuFederation/docs-ce-prod/3.1.1/source/operation/linux-tips.md

  - Installation of VM with supported OS.
    - We are not going to cover 'How to install Linux server' here because that's pretty straight forward and very easy now a days.
+   - Disk space: Minium required disk space is 40GB in /root OR .............................................
  - Put a specific IP for your linux server
    - You need to remmember that this IP *must be* a static IP; Gluu Server *can not* perform well in dynamic IP / DHCP setup.
    - You need to make sure that port 443 is open from Internet OR from those machines from where Gluu Server operations will be performed.
 This is inbound tcp/443
    - Make sure you restrict SSH ports ( tcp/22 ) for those IP/machines which will be connected ( in a sense to perform daily operation and/or installation ) in your Gluu Server VM.
+Also it's better to establish cert-based SSH into your Gluu Server linux boxes than general username/password SSH.
    - You may/may not need to open / close few other ports according to your Gluu Server setup.
- - Disk space
+   - How to configure static IP in Ubuntu